T4 Test (Thyroxine): Meaning, Levels, Symptoms, Normal Range & Complete Guide

 Triiodothyronine (T3)

-The active thyroid hormone created from T4 conversion.
+The active thyroid hormone formed from T4 in body tissues.

 TSH (Thyroid-Stimulating Hormone)